hqhQAQ/MIP-Adapter/README.md

 Notably, our model can achieve state-of-the-art performance on **Multi-Object Personalized Image Generation** with **only 5 hours** of training time on 8 GPUs.

-If you find the resources of this project (e.g., dataset, model weights, training code) helpful, please kindly leave a star here😊.
+⭐⭐~If you find the resources of this project (e.g., dataset, model weights, training code) helpful, please kindly leave a star here😊.

 ### Introduction